NPerrenoud/Data-Cockpit/.github/PULL_REQUEST_TEMPLATE.md

 Prepare the changelog entry and potential release description :
 Describe briefly what is the update about.
 Summarize the changes of each module.
-Please, stick to the following example structure :
+Please, stick to the following example structure, the modules must be referenced with the same syntax as the Checklist section does:
-"Brief and clear general descriptionn"
+"Brief and clear general description"
-- tree : patch update short description
+- tree: patch update short description
-- database : minor update short description
+- database: minor update short description
+- general_libraries: patch description
 -->